auth0/docs/articles/native-platforms/android/00-introduction.md

 **You're all set up to start integrating Auth0 in your app!** 🎉

-The tutorial guides contained in this section will teach you the different things you can do with it.
-It's recommendable that you follow them sequentially in order, as they are progressive and there is content that usually needs to be learned from previous tutorials.
+This tutorial will teach you the different things you can do with it.
+We recommend that you follow the steps sequentially, as they are progressive and there is content that usually needs to be learned from previous steps.

-Said that, we suggest you to start with the [login tutorial](01-login.md)...

 Have fun!